Jonasz989/PokemonSimulation/README.md

 # PokemonSimulation
 Simulation of Pokemons

-University project, where we will test how variables will affect the simulation outputs
+University project, where we test how given variables will affect the simulation outputs
-Currently under work